Links

 CONSUL DEMOCRACY TIPS - citizen proposals

-• The default configuration means that when the necessary number of supports is reached, the proposals go to a vote, but it can be used to reach the required support, and it can be used for anything else (discussed in plenary session, studied, etc.)
+• The default configuration lets proposals go to a vote when the necessary number of supports is reached.
+It can also be used to gain the required support, and for many other things (discussed in plenary session, studied, etc.).

-• You can configure the number of necessary supports adapting it to your needs.
-Generally, a high number (such as 5% of the census) is used if reaching that number has important consequences (how to pass the proposal to a vote).
-If the consequences are of less substance (how should the proposal be studied by the technicians) a lower number of supports is usually requested.
+• You can configure the number of required supports adapting it to your needs.
+Generally, a high number (such as 5% of the census) is used if reaching that number has important consequences (how to bring the proposal to a vote).
+If the consequences are less dramatic (how should the proposal be studied by the technicians) a lower number of supports is usually requested.

 • Some institutions do not need something specific to happen when reaching a certain number of supports, but want to collect proposals through this module -since it is the most complete- so they modify the code to hide that specific functionality (See good practices)